element-foundation/construction-paper/Construction-Paper.md

 - **Principal Tokens (PTs)**: The token representing the user's deposit value into the Element Protocol.
 These tokens are redeemable 1-for-1 for the underlying asset at maturity.
 - **Yield Tokens (YTs)**: The token representing the variable yield gain over the term period for the deposited underlying asset.
 - **Principal Reserves**: The number of PTs staked in a pool pairing of the base asset and the PT.
-For example, the number of ptETH staked in the pool pairing of ETH/ptETH.
+For example, the number of eP:yETH staked in the pool pairing of ETH/eP:yETH.
 - **Base Asset**: The asset deposited into the Element Protocol (BTC, ETH, USDC, or DAI).
 - **Base Asset Reserves**: The number of base assets staked in a pool pairing of the base asset with the PTs of said base asset.
-For example, the number of ETH staked in the pool pairing of ETH/ptETH.
+For example, the number of ETH staked in the pool pairing of ETH/eP:yETH.
 - **Time Stretch Parameter**: A parameter used in the trading curve that affects the price discoverability, fees, and staking ratio of the base asset to PTs.
 - **Annual Percentage Yield (APY)**: Annual Percentage Yield is a time-based measurement of the Return On Investment (ROI) on an asset.
     - For example, $100 invested at 5% APY would yield $105 after one year, if there is no compounding of any yield earned on that $100 through the year.
 Assuming a static APY rate, the Monthly ROI would be 0.41%.